Russia launches another major missile attack on Ukraine

 Rescue teams with sniffer dogs searched through the debris for a missing mother and her 18-month-old child.

-Also at Kryvyi Rih, nearly 600 miners were stuck underground because of the missile strikes and were being rescued, Mayor Oleksandr Vilkul said on state TV.
-Vilkul said about 250 of them had been rescued and the operation was continuing.
+Also at Kryvyi Rih, nearly 600 miners were stuck underground because of the missile strikes, but were later rescued, Mayor Oleksandr Vilkul said on state TV.

 He said “several energy infrastructure facilities were completely destroyed.”